Skip to Content

 The chocolate almond bark just melts so smoothly and has a great chocolate taste.

-To dip the marshmallows in the chocolate, I like to use Ateco chocolate dipping tool set.
+To dip the marshmallows in the chocolate, I like to use the Ateco chocolate dipping tool set.

 It’s much easier to dip them using these tools than using toothpicks or a dinner fork.

-Dip the marshmallows into the chocolate then tap off the excess before laying it on a piece of waxed paper to dry and harder.
+Dip the marshmallows into the chocolate, then tap off the excess chocolate before laying them on a baking sheet lined with parchment paper or wax paper to dry and harden.

 Chocolate Covered Marshmallows